TotallyOriginalUsername/startweek/README.md

   - Current preset (`420 & 960` is `9:00 to 18:00`)
 - ** This needs to be reset manualy after each playthrough

+__note: increases in file size may require buffer and stack increases.
+Failure to comply will result in crashes__

 ## Digital twin
 [//]: # (Give)